-Their signature dish is the Roasted Lamb Leg ($368), which you need to pre order.
-Also make a point of ordering the Stir-fried Sour and Spicy Shredded Potato ($58), a northern Chinese classic, as well as the Homemade Ketik Yogurt drink ($28) which comes in original, mango, and blueberry flavours.
+Their signature dish is the roasted lamb leg ($368), which you need to pre-order.
+Also make a point of ordering the stir-fried sour and spicy shredded potato ($58), a northern Chinese classic, as well as the homemade ketik yoghurt drink ($28) which comes in original, mango, and blueberry flavours.
 Oh, and they’ve also got a really cute shop cat!

-There’s a dining concept in Hong Kong called da laang 打冷, meaning to dine at a dai pai dong serving Chiuchow food, often late at night.
-One such establishment perfect for da laang is Kam Hing, replete with no-frills atmosphere, greasy floors, loud servers in wife beater undershirts, and bottles of Tsing Tao beer.
+There’s a dining concept in Hong Kong called da laang (打冷), meaning to dine at a dai pai dong (大排檔; Hong Kong-style open-air food stall) serving Chiuchow food, often late at night.
+One such establishment perfect for da laang is Kam Hing, replete with no-frills atmosphere, greasy floors, loud servers in white vest undershirts, and bottles of Tsing Tao beer.

 Go for an assortment of soy sauce braised foods, making sure goose slices and tofu are in the mix.
 If you’re not squeamish about such things, their pig’s blood is also done well.
 Da laang dishes should always be accompanied with a bowl of plain white congee, and you have yourself a cheap, cheerful, and tasty meal.

-This old-timey tong shui joint has been around since 1855, famous for their mulberry mistletoe dessert soup with lotus seeds and a boiled egg.
+This old-timey tong sui (甜品; Cantonese dessert soup) joint has been around since 1855, famous for their mulberry mistletoe dessert soup with lotus seeds and a boiled egg.
 Unlike the shaved ice confectionaries topped with mango, peaches, or durian that are so popular, authentic Cantonese desserts are sweet soups served warm.
-Good choices include Green or Red Bean Soup (both $27), and Black Sesame Paste with Egg ($35).
-We also like combining Black Sesame Paste with Almond Tea in a hybrid fittingly called “black and white”.
+Good choices include green or red bean soup (both $27), and black sesame paste with egg ($35).
+We also like combining black sesame paste with almond tea in a hybrid fittingly called “black and white”.